TotalVerb/notes/algebraictraits/idea.md

  - there are so many different kinds of invertibility!
  - only a few of them are practical
  - gotta figure out a good basis and build on that

+## trait dispatch

+ - use a library?
+ - make sure to actually dispatch, or things are weird